n3okhan/WP-Test/README.md

 It took me 10-12 hours

 # My thoughts
-I am not a PHP or WordPress backend Dev.
+I am not a PHP developer.

 This is the first time I did something like this on WordPress.